On Primes of Ordinary and Hodge-Witt Reduction: Explicit examples

 \begin{example} [CM by a non galois CM field] Consider the field $K=\Q[x]/(x^4+134x^2+89)$.
 This is a quartic non-galois CM field, its normal closure $N$ has $G=\gal(N/\Q)=D_4$ the dihedral group of order $8$.
-This field and abelian surfaces with CM by this field are discussed in \cite{goren10}.
+This field and abelian surfaces with CM by this field are discussed in \cite[3.5]{goren10}.
 Examining the conjugacy classes of $G$ we see that the conjugacy class of transpositions has two elements, and the conjugacy class of the identity is of course one element.
 Now there exists an abelian variety $A$ over some number field $L$, with CM by $K$.
+The list of possible reductions at primes of $L$ is described in \cite[Table 3.5.1]{goren10} and is determined by the factorization of $p$ in $K$.
+In that table, the primes with ordinary reduction correspond to entries with $f=2$, while primes with Hodge-Witt reduction correspond to $f\geq 1$ ($f$ is the $p$-rank of the reduction modulo a prime lying over $p$).
+The table row numbers $(i), (v)$ are the only entries in \cite[Table 3.5.1]{goren10} with ordinary reduction.
+The row numbers (i), (ii), (iv), (v), (xii) and (xiv) of \cite[Table 3.5.1]{goren10} are all the possible entries with Hodge-Wit reduction.
+Note in the entries (xii), (xiv), $p$ ramifies in $K$ (and hence in $N$) and so this set of primes is finite and can be ignored.
 For $A$, by Theorem~\ref{thm:cm-hodge-witt-2} the set of primes of Hodge-Witt reduction has density $\frac{3}{4}\geq\delta^{hw}\geq \frac{3}{8}$ while the density of primes of ordinary reduction is $\frac{1}{2}\geq\delta^{ord}\geq\frac{1}{8}$.
 We note that some primes other than the almost split primes contribute to the densities, and one can, using \cite{goren10}, describe them explicitly, but we do not work this out here--as this sort of calculation should be worked out in some generality and this will require some additional combinatorics which belongs to a separate paper by itself.
 For all other sufficiently large primes, the reduction is non-Hodge-Witt and there are infinitely many of these as well (from the above bounds). \end{example}